Alex Call Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 19th in MLB.

-- The Angels' 4.05 team ERA ranks 11th among all MLB pitching staffs.
+- The Angels' 3.86 team ERA ranks seventh across all MLB pitching staffs.

-- Angels pitchers combine to allow 10 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- The Angels surrender the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- Ohtani (1-0) makes the start for the Angels, his third of the season.
+- Canning starts for the first time this season for the Angels.

 © 2023 Data Skrive.
 All rights reserved.